Who We Are

 Although a Yorkshire man, I have resided ‘down south’ all my adult life.
 After enlisting into the Coldstream Guards with secondment to the Guards Independent Parachute Company, I joined Kent Police in 1962 transferring to Hertfordshire in 1978.
 I retired in 1992 with the rank of Det Ch Superintendent and pursued my interest in Freemasonry and charity work.
 I have been happily married for 55 years to Jean and have lived near Tring for the past 24 years.
 I have a son and daughter, 5 grandchildren and 3 great grand-children.

-Vacancy – Branch Secretary
+Gill Green – Branch Secretary

 David Jones – Branch Treasurer